anthkris/100-days-of-code/log.md

 **Link to work:** [Supply Run Game](https://github.com/anthkris/supply-run)

 ## Day 10: January 21, 2017
-**Today's Progress**: Continuing tech interview practice and tiny game
+**Today's Progress**: Continuing tech interview practice, tiny game, and Oppia accessibility project

 **Thoughts:** Breaking down my game issues has really worked.
 I've been able to fix enemy spawning issues today.
 Also did two kata on CodeWars.
 Previously, I mentioned that my code seemed more verbose.
 After doing a couple of the problems on Interview Cake, I'm finding myself focusing more on comparing whether or not anyone's answer is more efficient or whether they actually performed a different action, as opposed to making their code shorter or less verbose.
 I'm heartened to find so far that even though other people's code is shorter (like one line), it doesn't necessarily behave any different or any better.